Adaro

 Capital

 At AI’s Kelanis Dedicated Coal Terminal, HBI performs various shipping administration tasks such as scheduling barges’ in-and-out movements, coal-loading activities and berthing-and-unberthing of barges and assist-tug services.
-In 2022, HBI continued dredging in Kelanis to accommodate the size of its barges and recorded 4,406 calls of SAMS volume, or increase 18% y-o-y due to increase transported volume.
+In 2023, HBI recorded 4,629 calls of SAMS volume, or increased 5% y-o-y due to the increased in transported volume.

 After obtaining the concession from the Port Authority of Banjarmasin on September 15, 2018 for the right to carry out commercial operations at Taboneo, on May 10, 2019, IMPT officially commenced operations to handle port control and vessel placements in coal transshipment area by separating vessels based on sizes, such as Handymax, Panamax, and Capesize.